 IBM File Export can use PSBs that have already been coded with the appropriate PCBs for the required databases.
 These are known as static PSBs.
 These static PSBs must reside in a PSBLIB when accessing IMS databases using a DLI region.
 For DBB regions, the PSB must reside in an ACBLIB.
 For BMP regions, the PSB must reside in an ACBLIB that is represented by a DD statement in the IMS control region, and, if applicable, in a DLI/SAS region.
 The PSB must also be defined to IMS during the IMS GEN process using the IMS APPLCTN macro.
+Only PSBs that have the LANG=ASSEM or LANG=COBOL optional keyword included in the PSBGEN macro statement may be used.
+PSBs that have this options specified as PL/I, PASCAL, JAVA, or blank should not be used.

 For more information on how to define the PSB to IMS, see IMS Installation Volume 2: System Definition and Tailoring.